ealain/articles/blog-posts/guardian-bundle-size/guardian-bundle-size.md

 # Guardian is your solution to easily check all your bundles

 [Guardian][guardian] now offers a **new rule** to warn you when uploading bundles over 5 MB.
 This is a demanding rule because this threshold can easily be reached.
-Gather your team and decide what deployment bundles should be limited to.
+Gather your team and decide what size the bundles should be limited to.

 Guardian comes with **many rules** to help you make the best decisions for your Serverless project.
 Guardian will help you identify where your code can be optimized to achieve better performance at a lower cost.